Tom's Guide Verdict

 The Samsung Galaxy S20 comes with 128GB of storage and there isn’t a 512GB model as there is with the Galaxy S20 Plus and Galaxy S20 Ultra.
 Fortunately, you can add up to 1 TB of storage via the microSD card slot.

-Galaxy S20 battery life and charging
+Samsung Galaxy S20 review: Battery life and charging

 The Samsung Galaxy S20 comes with Samsung’s new One UI 2 software, which streamlines the interface to make it easier to jump into your favorite apps, change settings and more.
 This rides on top of Android 10, which includes great new features like Smart Reply, a dark mode and better privacy controls.